SoloDevNZ/hashnode/clpxts6wp000509la163lemua.md

 Published: Saturday 12<sup>th</sup> December 2023.
 Update: Sunday 31<sup>st</sup> December 2023 (yes, I'm working on New Year's Eve.)
 Update: Tuesday 20<sup>th</sup> February 2024.
+Update: Sunday 10<sup>th</sup> March 2024.

 # TL;DR.

 This post describes the installation of Ollama, a local large language model (LLM) manager.
-It requires a Linux-based distro and Anaconda.
-After setting up an environment in Anaconda, Ollama is installed and used to download and run LLMs.
+It requires a Linux-based distro and Miniconda.
+After setting up a Miniconda environment, I install Ollama, which is used to download and run LLMs.
 I use the Mistral model as an example.
 Ollama enables the use of powerful LLMs for research, development, business, and personal use.

 > ***Attributions:***
 >